Data Warehousing Fundamentals in Microstrategy

 - Supports both centralized and distributed architectures

 Instead of having multiple small dimensions (which contain less volume of data), we can have a large dimension and where we will store the data.
-Generally we will maintain all small dimensions information in facts with flags.
+Generally, we will maintain all small dimensions of information in facts with flags.